atsign-foundation/atsign.dev/content/en/docs/Resources/glossary.md

 ---
-title: "@Glossary"
+title: "@The @platform Glossary of Terms"
 linkTitle: "@Glossary"
+content : Definitions of terms and acryonms often used with the @platform
 weight: 2
-description: >

-  List of keywords, acronyms and terminology used across the @platform
+description: Definitions of terms and acryonms often used with the @platform
 ---

 ##### @platform